berops/claudie/docs/input-manifest/api-reference.md

 - `count`

   Number of the nodes in the nodepool.
+Maximum value of 255.
 Mutually exclusive with `autoscaler`.

 - `serverType`